Voronoi diagrams on planar graphs, and computing the diameter in deterministic $\tilde{O}(n^{5/3})$ time

 We prove by contradiction that this does not happen.
 Assume that $\H^*$ is trichromatic.
-Then, by Lemma~\ref{lem:2vvert}, there is at most one other trichromatic vertex $g^*\neq \H^*$ along $\beta^*(g,B)$.
-It is impossible that both $I_1$ and $I_2$ share $g^*$ too, since then we could have merged them into a larger subpath, contradicting the maximality of $I_1$ and $I_2$.
+Then, by Lemma~\ref{lem:2vvert}, there is at most one other trichromatic vertex $x^*\neq \H^*$ along $\beta^*(g,B)$.
+It is impossible that both $I_1$ and $I_2$ share $x^*$ too; by Lemma~\ref{lem:GBcycle}, $h^*$ is the only vertex that can have degree greater than 2 in $\beta^*(g,B)$, and so we could have merged $I_1$ and $I_2$ into a larger subpath, contradicting their maximality.
 Hence, among the four endpoints of $I_1$ and $I_2$, at least three are $\H^*$.
 This, combined with the fact that $\beta^*(g,B)$ is non-self-crossing, imply the following property: We can choose an endpoint of $I_1$ equal to $\H^*$ and an endpoint of $I_2$ equal to $\H^*$, choose edges $e_1^*$, $e_2^*$ incident to the first endpoint, with $e_1^* \notin I_1$ and $e_2^* \in I_1$, and choose edges $e_3^*$, $e_4^*$ incident to the second endpoint, with $e_3^*\notin I_2$ and $e_4^* \in I_2$, so that the cyclic order of these edges around $\H^*$ is $(e_1^*,e_2^*,e_3^*,e_4^*)$.
 Note that $e^*_3 \notin I_1$, by the maximality of $I_1$ and $I_2$.
 As in the original proof of Lemma~\ref{lem:Delta-consecutive}, for each of $e_2^*$, $e_4^*$, its primal edge has at least one red endpoint, and for each of $e_1^*$, $e_3^*$, its primal edge has one green endpoint and one blue endpoint.
 The two red endpoints can be connected by a path in $\Vor(r)$, consisting exclusively of red vertices, and the two green endpoints can be connected by a path in $\Vor(g)$, consisting exclusively of green vertices.
 However, by the cyclic order of these edges along $\bd\H$, the red and the green paths must cross one another, which is impossible because $\Vor(r)$ and $\Vor(g)$ are disjoint.
 This contradiction shows that Lemma~\ref{lem:Delta-consecutive} continues to hold in this case too.
 See Figure~\ref{fig:tri2}. \end{proof}

-We also need to slightly revise the statement of Lemma~\ref{lem:consecutive} as follows: Let $g$ be a site and $B$ be a set of sites on a single hole $\H$.